RodZill4/material-maker/material_maker/doc/node_3d_texture_shape_select.rst

 Parameters
 ..........

-The **Shape Select** node accepts a smoothness parameter that defines the withd of the area where both textures are mixed.
+The **Shape Select** node accepts a smoothness parameter that defines the width of the area where both textures are mixed.